Ultramann/Numeric-Python-Intro/README.md

        [ 7.07106781,  2.82842712]])
 ```

 The output of `cdist` shows that the first data point, the first row of the output, is 1.414 away from the first centroid and 8.485 away from the second.
 For the second, 4.243 and 5.657, respectively.
-Etc. Notice how easy it was to perform such a computation.
+Etc. Notice how easy it was to perform such a computation; no for loops, and we get another array back.

 Now that we know how to find the distance between every data point and the centroids, how do we find the closest centroid?
 This is what the [`.argmin`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmin.html#numpy.argmin) is doing above.
 What [`argmin`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmin.html#numpy.argmin) (the NumPy function version of the method used) does by default is find the index of the minimum value in the given NumPy array.
 We can see as applied to the same `cdist` call from the code block above: